This blog may contain affiliate links. Read our disclosure policy for more info.

 We’ve personally used SafetyWing for many different trips, and we’ve been reimbursed for countless expenses when we’ve fallen ill.
 SafetyWing even covered our flights back to Canada in full when the pandemic first happened (when last-minute flights before the borders closed were super expensive!)

 It’s safe to say that travel insurance has saved us thousands over the years!

 Kimberley, BC definitely lives up to its reputation as “a good place to be.”
 We love that you can explore the great outdoors, learn some local history, and get a bit of European alpine-town charm all in one place.
 It’s jam-packed with awesome things to do.
 We hope you love it as much as we do!

 Thanks so much for reading!
-I hope this blog has helped plan an inspire your upcoming trip to Kimberley, BC.
-As you can see there is tons to do so get out there and explore!
+I hope this blog has helped plan and inspire your upcoming trip to Kimberley, BC.
+As you can see there are tons to do so get out there and explore!

 Check out these other related blogs to give you some more travel inspiration!